Skip to content

 6. Lack of Employer compliance

-The employer plays a crucial role in the application process.
+The employer (like temporary employment agency) plays a crucial role in the application process.
 If they fail to provide necessary documents, have unresolved legal or tax issues, or do not justify the need to hire a foreign worker, the application may be rejected.

 How to avoid: